-When it comes to taking care of our skin, we are taught the Golden Rules from a young age…“Always wear sunscreen, don’t sleep with makeup on, never pick at pimples”… sound familiar?
+When it comes to taking care of our skin and preventing skin damage, we are taught the Golden Rules from a young age…“Always wear sunscreen, don’t sleep with makeup on, never pick at pimples”… sound familiar?

-But there are hidden culprits that cause damage to our skin every day that many of us may not realize!
+But there are hidden culprits that cause skin damage every day that many of us may not realize!
 Learn how to protect your skin from redness, dryness, and wrinkles – to keep a youthful appearance at every age.

 Air pollution can be harmful to our skin and difficult to avoid in urban areas.
 Dirt and smog clogs our pores and leaves a film on the surface of our skin.
 The chemicals can enter your bloodstream through the air you breathe, damaging many of the organs including our skin.